MileHacker Logo

 Use Public Transit

-Buses between cities are a highly affordable travel option.
+Buses between urban areas are a very affordable travel option.

 Stay in Guesthouses